 Negotiations are ongoing with eThekwini Municipality to integrate this park with the official eThekwini parks system.

-The Dusi-Umgeni Conservation Trust are committed to the rehabilitation of the Umgeni and uMzindusi.
-They employ and manage the 5man team working on the Molweni River Community Park.
+The Dusi-Umgeni Conservation Trust (DUCT) are committed to the rehabilitation of the Umgeni and uMzindusi Rivers.
+They employ and manage the five-man team working on the Molweni River Community Park.